A TO Z TERMINOLOGY

 Galling – The condition between rubbing surfaces where high spots or protrusions on a surface become friction welded to the mating surface, resulting in spalling and further deterioration.

 Gas Ions – Shielding gas atoms that, in the presence of an electrical current, lose one or more electrons and therefore, carry a positive electrical charge.
-The provide a more electrically conductive path for the arc between the electrode and the work piece.
+They provide a more electrically conductive path for the arc between the electrode and the workpiece.

 Gas Nozzle – A device at the exit end of the torch or gun that directs shielding gas.